jsr6720/jsr6720.github.io/_posts/2024-05-02-conversation-experience-chatgpt-vs-stack-overflow.md

 ### ChatGPT (3.5) initial conversation

 I decided to compare the above experience to ChatGPT.
-One huge advantage, all of these respones can be inspected and built on.
-For example you could stop and ask "What are seralizable objects?" or "How do you connect to a SQL Database?" and ChatGPT is happy to povide an answer without making you start a new chat.
+One huge advantage, all of these responses can be inspected and built on.
+For example you could stop and ask "What are serializable objects?" or "How do you connect to a SQL Database?" and ChatGPT is happy to provide an answer without making you start a new chat.

 > **User**
 > How to upload genetic List<T> to SQL database